abesford/seizzmic-site-0c00b/src/pages/index.md

           Internet-era](/blog/what-we-mean-by-internet-era/).

-          Building a digital business from scratch is easier than ever.
+          Building a new digital business from scratch is easier than ever.
 But any organisation that's been around for a while, doing anything complicated, will have built up an array of technologies and processes which can hold you back.
 We help unravel this and enable you to become more digital [on the inside as well as the